-The A/E shall employ integrated design principles, optimize energy performance, protect and conserve water, enhance indoor environmental quality, and reduce environmental impact of materials.
+The A/E shall employ integrated design principles, optimize energy performance, protect and conserve water, enhance the indoor environment, and reduce environmental impact of materials, and assess and consider building resilience.

 The A/E is responsible for evaluating energy consumption benchmarks and designing to meet reduction requirements.